The New Jersey Devils (+100) are on the road to face the Carolina Hurricanes (-120) at PNC Arena on Thursday. The total ...

 Will the New Jersey Devils get the 1st pick in the NHL draft?

-The New Jersey Devils have the 4th overall pick of the first round of the 2021 NHL draft.
+The New Jersey Devils do not have the number one overall pick in the 2022 NHL Draft.

 When do the New Jersey Devils play?